 - repair recurrent gastroesophageal reflux

-- make sure other medical problems you may have—such asdiabetes,high blood pressure, and heart or lung problems—are under control
+- make sure other medical problems you may have, such

 - give you nutritional counseling

-Walk between two and three miles a day to get yourself in the best shape
+Walk between 2 and 3 miles a day to get in the best shape

 The Day of Surgery

 Don’t eat or drink anything after midnight the night before

 your surgery.
 Take any medication your doctor instructed you to take, with a

 small sip of water only.